Eric Wynalda: Las Vegas Lights FC

 On October 17, 2018, Las Vegas Lights FC of the USL announced that Wynalda would be their new Head Coach and Technical Director.

 New Amsterdam FC

 On July 30, 2020, New Amsterdam FC of the National Independent Soccer Association announced Wynalda has the team's first head coach.
-On August 17, following two preseason tournament matches and five days prior to the start of the fall season, Wynalda announced his departure due to personal reasons.
+On August 17, following two preseason tournament matches and five days prior to the start of the fall season, Wynalda announced his departure for personal reasons.

 Broadcast career

 After retiring, Wynalda began working as a soccer analyst for ESPN.
 Along with Alexi Lalas, he was the channel's in-studio analyst for the 2006 FIFA World Cup on English-language broadcasts.
 Wynalda was one of the most vocal critics of U.S. head coach Bruce Arena during the tournament.
 However, after the World Cup, he was amicably paired in-studio with Arena as co-analysts for some 2006 MLS Cup playoff games, a successful arrangement which continued with ESPN's coverage of the US National Team in 2007.
 Wynalda was one of the main analysts for ESPN and ABC during the 2007 Major League Soccer season.

 In 2008, he became columnist for Major League Soccer Magazine, an independent soccer magazine licensed with MLS and based in Los Angeles.

 In August 2009, Fox Soccer Channel announced that Eric Wynalda would replace Steven Cohen as the co-host of the weekly discussion show, Fox Football Fone-in and partner up with Nick Webster who coached alongside Eric with Cal FC during their historic run in the U.S. Open Cup.
 In addition, Wynalda began working as a commentator for some of the channel's MLS broadcasts, and as an in-studio analyst during pre-game, half-time, and post-game segments for the UEFA Champions League.

 In June & July 2010, Wynalda covered the 2010 FIFA World Cup for Yahoo!
 Sports as a video blog analyst.

 He is currently an analyst for Fox Sports 1, covering Bundesliga, UEFA Champions League, and FA Cup.

 In October 2015, Wynalda joined SiriusXM FC 85 as the host of the new program WTF: Wynalda Talks Football.
 Joined by the 'Stat Man' David Mosse, Eric covers the world of soccer, pop culture, and everything in between.
 The show airs Monday, Wednesday, and Friday from 7pm-9pm Eastern on SiriusXM FC 85.